etemesi254/zune-image/zune-jpeg/README.md

 # Zune-JPEG

-A fast, correct and safe jpeg decoder.
+A fast, correct and safe jpeg decoder in pure Rust.

-This crate contains a pure Rust jpeg decoder

 ## Usage

-The library provides a simple-to-use API for jpeg decoding and an ability to add options to influence decoding
+The library provides a simple-to-use API for jpeg decoding and an ability to add options to influence decoding.

 ### Example